 Graduate standing or permission of instructor.
 The course has no formal prerequisites.
 Students from other programs (e.g., SNRE, Ford School, Public Health, Architecture, Social Work, Civil Engineering, Business, Law, LS&A, etc.) are encouraged to participate.
 Questions?
 Feel free to email me.

-Assignments will include both individual and group projects, with an emphasis on case studies of localities, regions, and local/regional sustainable planning programs.
+Assignments will include both individual and group projects, with an emphasis on case studies of localities, regions, and local/regional sustainable planning programs and on local tools to measure and promote sustainability.
 Students

 are expected to complete all the required readings before the scheduled

 class time, actively participate in class discussions and presentations,

 and prepare several written assignments over the semester.
 The class format will be a hybrid of lecture, seminar, and interactive class projects/scenarios.